-- Life Expectancy—Tankless water heaters frequently live longer than tank models by 5¬–10 years.
+- Life Expectancy—Tankless water heaters often live longer than tank models by 5¬–10 years.

 - Effectiveness —Tankless water heaters only heat up the water you utilize.
-This can save you up to 20% on your water heating expenses.
-They also take up less space due to the fact they can be mounted on walls, underneath cabinets or in closets.
+This can save you up to 20% on your water heating costs.
+They also use less space due to the fact they can be mounted on walls, underneath cabinets or in closets.

-- Stay Away From Water Destruction—When there’s no tank to burst apart, there’s no plumbing.
-Although a leak can happen with any plumbing appliance, tankless water heaters won’t burst or cause damage the way 40 gallons of water will.
+- Stay Away From Water Destruction—When there’s no tank to burst apart, there’s no pipes.
+Even though a leak can happen with any plumbing appliance, tankless water heaters won’t flood or cause damage the way 40 gallons of water will.

-- Better water—Tankless water heaters don’t collect water.
+- Cleaner water—Tankless water heaters don’t collect water.
 That way, you regularly have pure, clean water that’s not rusty or dirty.

-All American Air Service Experts Heating & Air Conditioning is Here for All of Your Plumbing Needs
+All American Air Service Experts is Here for All of Your Plumbing Concerns

-All American Air Service Experts Heating & Air Conditioning’s plumbing Experts can help by servicing leaks, installing low-flow fixtures and presenting energy-saving improvements.
+All American Air Service Experts’s plumbing Experts in Daytona Beach can assist with servicing leaks, fitting low-flow equipment and presenting energy-saving upgrades.

-If it isn’t economical to have a repair done, we can suggest a state-of-the-art water heater to match up with your household needs and budget.
+If it isn’t economical to have a overhaul done, we can suggest a state-of-the-art water heater to match up with your household demands and resources.

 Reach us at 386-310-2061 or contact us online to request a meeting immediately.